 The point system ensures that all of the talents of a competitor are reviewed.
 Obviously, a practiced surfer will do better in this part of the contest, but we are looking for a willingness to enjoin in a team spirit that is needed to beat back the rising tide of pollution in our oceans.

 Help us to put on a show of woman power in the water sports arena.
-Represent your sport during Miss Ocean and help us to make a difference.
+Represent your sport during Miss Ocean and help us to teach responsible corporations about ocean literacy.

 Click on the links above for answers to most of your questions.